Onuoha25/Naijahacks-TutorHall/README.md

 Students find it hard to gain access to good student tutors that are really good in specific courses.
 Student tutors find it hard to coordinate students taking courses.
-New intake students find it hard to get directions to proposed classroom halls and other notable destinations on Nigerian Campuses.

 # Proposed Solution